Visiting International Student Engaged in Research (VISER)

 - Interact with other scholars in your field

-Note: Intern must pay required fees to participate – see Program Details tab for more information
+Note: Student must pay required fees to participate – see Program Details tab for more information

 ||Minimum of 32 hours